-On becoming aware of an incident which could place the safety and well being of occupants at risk, any person with special needs should be notified and prepared for movement either from the building or to a safe area such as the landing within a fire isolated stair, a fire isolated corridor or into a fire and or smoke isolated safe haven.
+On becoming aware of an incident which could place the safety and well-being of occupants at risk, any person with special needs should be notified and prepared for movement either from the building or to a safe area such as the landing within a fire isolated stair, a fire isolated corridor or into a fire and or smoke isolated safe haven.

-Outside Normal Hours of Occupancy
+Outside Normal Hours of Occupancy (see Section 1)

-Should the building Emergency Warning System sound in the area where a person with special needs is outside the normal hours of occupancy, that person should immediately ring 000 and ask for the Fire Service.
+Should the building Emergency Warning System sound in the area where a person with special needs is outside the normal hours of occupancy, that person should immediately ring "Zero-Zero-Zero" (000) and ask for the Fire Service.
 Once connected they should pass on the following information to the operator: